j-devel/blox/blox-hack/README.md

 # blox-hack.js

-**blox-hack** is a wrapper library for [Blox](https://github.com/anselm/blox) that
+**blox-hack** is a wrapper library for [Blox](https://github.com/anselm/blox) that can
-- exposes the Blox-based scene object to the caller, and
+- expose the Blox-based scene object to the caller, and
-- provides the custom render/update handles of the scene.
+- provide the custom render/update handles of the scene.

 ## Demo